 Appraising is a constantly changing profession.
-Commonly, it seems, appraisers are asked to provide extra information or have steps added to their data gathering.
-They do this extra work to ensure the end user has the best information possible.
-To keep up with the constantly changing requirements, Abandy & Associates Appraisal Services is always acquiring additional tools and improving processes to increase efficiency so we can do more work for more effectively.
-At Abandy & Associates Appraisal Services we know that time is important to everybody, so we've listed some items you can do to decrease turn times on any appraisals ordered with Abandy & Associates Appraisal Services.
+On a regular basis, it seems, appraisers are asked to present additional information or have steps added to their appraisal process.
+All of this is to ensure the end user receives the best data available.
+To stay current with the constantly changing requirements, Abandy & Associates Appraisal Services is always researching additional tools and tweaking processes to increase efficiency so we can do more work for faster.
+Since Abandy & Associates Appraisal Services knows that time is important to everyone, we've listed some things you can do to speed up the process every time you order an appraisal from Abandy & Associates Appraisal Services.

-- When you order online, you automatically get e-mail confirmations that the order was received, and fast, secure .PDF format report delivery.
-This is the single biggest time saver available to both of us!
-We don't have to retype information from a fax, and nor will you wonder whether the order was received.
+- When you order online, you automatically receive e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
+This tip alone will save the most time!
+No longer do we have to retype information from a fax, and nor will you wonder whether we got the order.

-- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
+- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+Even a list of recent area sales is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or a job we're working on for you, you're always welcome to call us at
+Feel free to call us at if you have any questions about your property or an appraisal we're working on for you.

-- Be sure to tell us about the property's distinct elements.
+- Be sure to tell us about the unique details of this property.

-- Cookie-cutter houses are relatively easy to appraise.
-What takes time is analyzing how details unique to a property add to or detract from what otherwise would be a property's market value.
-Let us know up front when ordering your report if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we will find out on our own anyway, and knowing them sooner makes your report arrive faster.
+- Cookie-cutter homes are relatively easy to appraise.
+What takes time is analyzing how unique characteristics add to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's prone to flooding.
+These are things we'd find out on our own anyway, and knowing them sooner makes your report arrive quicker.

-- Do the occupants know what to expect?
+- Does the homeowner know what to expect?

-Hearing from you -- someone they've been working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can decrease the time it takes to inspect a home.
-Our website has many pages of helpful information about the appraisal process for homeowners.
-I encourage you to share it with your clients.
-They can even call us if they want to familiarize themselves with our staff and services.
-Remind them it benefits them to set the appointment without delay!
+Coming from you -- someone they are working with on their loan -- a little information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the time it takes to inspect a home.
+I encourage you to point your customers to our website, where we have multiple pages of useful information for homeowners as well as others about the appraisal process.
+Have them call us if they want to familiarize themselves with our staff and services.
+And tell them it's to their advantage to set the appointment soon!

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information is available to you online.
-It's never been faster to track your report's status.
+As we complete each important milestone in an assignment, that information is instantly available to you online.
+It's never been easier to track your report's status.